jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ```

 See the viewBox [example](https://jannicz.github.io/ng-svg-icon-sprite/#viewBox) for further details.
 Still having trouble with scaling or sizing?
 Read [this article](https://css-tricks.com/scale-svg/) about SVG scaling.

 ### Dealing with multi color SVGs containing inline styles

-If you wish use SVGs that contain inline styles (multi-color) that should not be overridden by CSS,
+If you wish use SVGs that contain inline styles (multi-color) that do not need to be overridden by CSS,
 you will have to provide a separate sprite file that keeps the stroke and fill attributes:

 ```json